 The Company is involved in a variety of claims, lawsuits, investigations and proceedings relating to securities laws, product liability, intellectual property, insurance, contract disputes, employment, and other matters.
 Certain of these lawsuits and claims are described in further detail below.
-It is not possible to predict what the outcome of these matters will be and the Company cannot guarantee that any resolution will be reached on commercially reasonable terms. if at all.
+It is not possible to predict what the outcome of these matters will be and the Company cannot guarantee that any resolution will be reached on commercially reasonable terms, if at all.

-A liability and related charge to earnings are recorded in the Company's Consolidated Financial Statements for legal contingencies when the loss is considered probable and the amount can be reasonably estimated.
+A liability and related charge to earnings are recorded in the Company's Financial Statements for legal contingencies when the loss is considered probable and the amount can be reasonably estimated.
 The assessment is re-evaluated each accounting period and is based on all available information, including impact of negotiations, settlements, rulings, advice of legal counsel, and other information and events pertaining to each case.
 Nevertheless, it is possible that additional future legal costs (including settlements, judgments, legal fees, and other related defense costs) could have a material adverse effect on the Company's business, financial position, or future results of operations.
+During the years ended December 31, 2018, 2017, and 2016, the Company recorded pre-tax charges of \$45.2 million, \$16.3 million, and \$8.3 million, respectively, related to the securities class action lawsuits and the tolled product liability claims described below.
+A total of \$53.0 million and \$12.8 million associated with these matters were included in other accrued liabilities in the accompanying Consolidated Balance Sheets as of December 31, 2018, and 2017, respectively.

-Purported Shareholder Class Action Lawsuits filed April 26, 2013 and May 24, 2013
+Purported Shareholder Class Action Lawsuits filed April 26, 2013, and May 24, 2013

 On April 26, 2013, a purported class action lawsuit entitled Abrams v.
-Intuitive Surgical, et al., No. 5-13-cv-1920, was filed against a number of the Company's current and former officers and directors in the United States District Court for the Northern District of California.
-A substantially identical complaint, entitled Adel v.
-Intuitive Surgical, et al., No. 5:13-cv-02365, was filed in the same court against the same defendants on May 24, 2013.
-The Adel case was voluntarily dismissed without prejudice on August 20, 2013.
+Intuitive Surgical, et al., No. 5-13-cv-1920, was filed against a number of the Company's current and former officers and directors in the U.S. District Court for the Northern District of California.